 #4 Now redo step #2 and #3 and imagine the weather will be the opposite of what you’ve expected

 #5 Evaluate how many different outfits you’ll have.
-If you selected multi-purpose clothing items, you have fewer piles because you can wear the same outfit for multiple occasions.
+If you selected multi-purpose clothing items, you have fewer piles because you can wear the same outfit on multiple occasions.
 In case of bad weather, a versatile outfit only needs an extra layer to be warmer.

 #6 Determine if you can bring what you’ve selected.
 If you can, perfect, you’re done.
 If not continue below.